visualanalyticshealthcare/homepage/content/2023/call-for-papers.md

-Title: Call for Papers and Demonstrations
+---
-Category: 2023
+title: "Call for Papers and Demonstrations"
-Date: 2023-03-21
+summary: "VAHC 2023 Call for papers"
-Slug: call-for-papers
+navTitle: "Call for Papers"
-Authors: VAHC Committee
+order: 10
-Summary: VAHC 2023 Call for papers
+---
 CALL FOR PAPERS
 ============================================